open/close all folders

 - Black Best Friend: Subverted; Gus is decidedly less "hip" than Shawn.

-- Black and Nerdy: Gus is a pharmaceutical sales rep who has a passion for spelling bees and comic books.
+- Black and Nerdy: Gus is a pharmaceutical sales rep who has a passion for spelling bees, comic books and tap dancing.

 - Casanova Wannabe: This is arguably one of Gus' biggest flaws.
 He has been known to hit on women pretty often.
 The real problem is that it impairs his judgment and decision-making.
 The first major example was with his former wife Mira (whom he met and married during Spring Break as a college student).
 This has also been exploited as seen in "Last Night Gus."
 This is the usual time where Shawn must play straight man and explains why Shawn is cautious when it comes to Gus and woman related to cases; the behavior seems to have stopped since Guster got his first real girlfriend.